solids4foam/fluid-benchmarks/decayingTaylorGreenVortex/README.md

  $\boldsymbol{n} \cdot \boldsymbol{\nabla} p = 0$;
  consequently, the pressure field is defined up to a constant.
-To deal with this in the current case, the pressure in the cell closest to the centre of the domain is fixed to 0.
+To deal with this in the current case, the pressure in the cell closest to the centre of the domain is fixed to 0, although any cell could be chosen.

 A utility called `initialiseTaylorGreenVortex` is provided in the case, which initialises the internal velocity and pressure fields to the analytical